Software Development — Custom Software, Web Apps and Architecture 2026

 Low-code vs custom code

-Power Platform, Mendix, Retool and OutSystems compared with in-house builds.
+Power Platform, Mendix, Retool and OutSystems compared to in-house development.

 What does software development cost in 2026

-Realistic price ranges for MVP, business application and SaaS platform.
+Realistic price ranges for an MVP, business application and SaaS platform.

 Legacy modernization